-- 46. The subject site is currently zoned 'Agricultural General' (AG) and 'Environmental Protection' (EP) under the Innisfil Zoning By-law 054-04.
-This application will rezone the site, in accordance with the by-law found in Appendix A: Draft Zoning By-law Amendment, to a mix of the following zones that will implement the land use designations: - 1.
-'Neighbourhood Residential' (R5); and, - 2.
-'Neighbourhood Mixed-use' (NMU). - 47.
-The 'Neighbourhood Residential' (R5) zone will allow the development of the proposed singledetached units and street townhouse dwellings and will accommodate the range of frontages for these lots, proposed from 9.0 metres to 13.7 metres for the single-detached dwellings and 6.0 metres for the street townhouses. - 48.
+- 49. The subject site is currently zoned 'Agricultural General' (AG) and 'Residential Rural' (RR) in accordance with Innisfil Zoning By-law 054-04.
+This application will rezone the site, in accordance with the by-law found in Appendix "A": Draft Zoning By-law Amendment, to a mix of the following zones that will implement the land use designations: - 1.
+Neighbourhood Residential (R5); - 2.
+Neighbourhood Mixed Use (NMU); - 3.
+Open Space (OS); and - 4.
+Environmental Protection (EP). - 50.
+The 'Neighbourhood Residential' (R5) zone will allow the development of the proposed singledetached units, semi-detached units and street townhouse dwellings and will accommodate the range of frontages for these lots, proposed from 9.0 metres to 13.7 metres for the single-detached dwellings, 7.5 metres for the semi-detached units and 6.0 metres for the street townhouses. - 51.
 The 'Neighbourhood Mixed-use' (NMU) zone will allow for the development of commercial and institutional uses, as well as residential uses such as apartments, walk-up apartments and townhouse dwelling units.
-The proposed mixed-use blocks will have an area of 1.36 hectares and 1.51 hectares respectively, and will have frontage on proposed Street 'A' and Mapleview Drive East. - 49.
-There are no proposed variances (special provisions) to the implementing zoning by-law to accommodate any of the proposed built-form and as such, there are no further considerations. - 50.
+The proposed mixed-use blocks have an area of 0.77 hectares and 1.75 hectares respectively, and are located at the intersection of the proposed Street 'A' and Mapleview Drive East. - 52.
+There are no proposed variances (special provisions) to the implementing zoning by-law to accommodate the proposed built-form and as such, there are no further considerations. - 53.
 Planning staff are of the opinion that the proposed zoning and lot configuration is consistent and compatible with the Hewitt's Secondary Plan and represents good planning and the implementing zoning by-law will realize the vision for this neighbourhood.